Attention High School Students

 3. Your grades must be in good standing, you must not be on the Principal's 'soon-to-be-expelled' list (and never let this story contest detract you from the real work of being an awesome student).

-1. Write a fictional story (up to 2500 words, open theme/ topic of your choice, just make it good!), polish and edit your work, submit it (typed, double spaced, in a 12-point readable font -like TNR or Arial, paginated, using a program like Microsoft Office Word) via email -with a short 'cover' paragraph sharing some details about you (such as full name and contact information so we know how to reach you after we fall in love with your story)- to [the publisher] for review; and, wait to hear back. *Note: send your submission IN the body of the email NOT as an attachment.
+1. Write a fictional story (up to 2500 words, open theme/ topic of your choice, just make it good!), polish and edit your work, submit it (typed, double spaced, in a 12-point readable font -like TNR or Arial, paginated, using a program like Microsoft Office Word) via email -with a TITLE and a description of FICTION or CREATIVE NON-FICTION (CNF), along with a short 'cover' paragraph sharing some details about you (full name and contact information so we know how to reach you after we fall in love with your story)- to [the publisher] for review; and, wait to hear back. *Note: send your submission IN the body of the email NOT as an attachment.
 Thanks.

-2. All of the above but in the creative non-fiction form (don't know what that is?
+2. All of the above but in the CNF form (don't know what that is?
 Look it up and write a compelling, true tale, one that reads as if it were fiction, today).

 3. Celebrate your achievement regardless of the outcome.
 Your work must be previously unpublished (yes, that includes Facebook).
 So, we want ORIGINAL stories.